yogeshhk/Sarvadnya/src/ask_text2star/README.md

 5. Your browser should open with the Streamlit application.
 6. Upload your Excel files, click "Process Files & Build/Load Index", and then start chatting\!

+** Sample Questions:**
+- What are your business hours?
+- Show me all users from New York
+- How to test user login functionality?
+- How to write a Python function to read a CSV?

 This setup provides a good foundation.
 You can expand it further with more sophisticated data cleaning, advanced LlamaIndex features, or a more complex UI as needed.
 Good luck\! 👍